jezellaperaza/assignment-7/README.md

 ## Location
 *From where can you install this package on the web?
 Is it on CRAN or GitHub or both?*

-You can access this package from GitHub by installing as so:
+You can access this package from GitHub by installing:
 ``` r
 # install.packages("devtools")
 devtools::install_github("jhollist/dadjokeapi")
 ```

-And it is also on CRAN as so:
+And it is also on CRAN:
 ```r
 install.packages("dadjokeapi")
 ```